ncmreynolds/muthur/README.md

 sudo raspi-config nonint do_overlayfs 0
 ```

-Should you wish to enable changes again, for example to add another authorised user of the Telegram bot or to change which Wi-Fi network the Raspberry Pi connects to, use the following command.
+Should you wish to enable changes again, for example to add another authorised user of the Telegram bot or to change which Wi-Fi network the Raspberry Pi connects to, use the following command to set the SD card back to read-write mode.

 ```
 sudo raspi-config nonint do_overlayfs 1